Tap Repair & Installation Greenwich — Verified Local Plumbers

 For a repair: the plumber inspects the tap, identifies whether the fault is the cartridge, washer, O-ring or body seal, and in most cases carries the replacement part.

-Standard ceramic cartridges, rubber washers and O-rings are van stock.
+Standard ceramic cartridges, rubber washers and O-rings are commonly carried as van stock.
 Manufacturer-specific cartridges for premium brands may require ordering — your plumber will confirm before the visit if you give them the tap make and model.

 For an installation: the plumber isolates the supply, removes the existing tap, checks supply pressures, fits and connects the new unit, tests for leaks and correct function, and confirms water pressure is adequate for the new tap’s specification.

-In older Woolwich and Plumstead terraces, original imperial pipework — typically 1/2 inch and 3/4 inch — requires specialist universal couplers to transition to modern 15mm or 22mm tap tails.
-Standard metric fittings may not seal correctly on these older pipe gauges without the appropriate adaptor, and this is quoted and agreed before work begins.
+In older Woolwich and Plumstead terraces, original imperial pipework — typically 1/2 inch and 3/4 inch — requires appropriate adaptors or transition fittings to connect to modern 15mm or 22mm tap tails.
+Standard metric fittings may not seal correctly on these older pipe gauges without the appropriate adaptor — this should be quoted and agreed before work begins.

 When replacing individual pillar taps with a monobloc mixer on a Victorian bath or basin, a tap hole stopper or capping nut is required to cover the redundant second hole cleanly — a detail worth confirming is included in the installation quote.